mhaugrud/msumcspy/_sources/SimplePythonData/Glossary.rst

     prompt string
 		Used during interactive input to provide the use with hints as to what type of value to enter.

+    reassignment
+        Making more than one assignment to the same variable during the execution of a program.

     reference diagram
         A picture showing a variable with an arrow pointing to the value (object) that the variable refers to.
 See also **state snapshot**.